 Whenever I looked over, Tyler would be fixated on the back of the woman in front of him, rather than the clothes.
 When I asked him about this, he explained to me, "There are people touching me in all directions.
 And the woman next to me keeps taking selfies on her phone.
 It's really pissing me off, so I need to concentrate on that woman's back.
 It's the only way I can stop myself from getting angry with everyone.
 I don't wanna hit anyone."

 "Plus, the way her hair meets her jacket.
 It's very... just, wow."

 Then something across the runway from us caught his attention.
 He began to giggle to himself.
 "Those stupid-ass hats," he said, pointing.
 "They're very...
 British?"
 I'm not sure what that means, but my feelings RE: the hats are summed up pretty tidily by the facial expression on the guy just to the right of them.

-As we made our way to the exits, Tyler ran into Olivier Zahm, editor of purple and personification of the phrase "Ew, gross."
+Then Tyler ran into Olivier Zahm, editor of purple and personification of the phrase "ew, gross."

 Sick of the crowds, we slipped through a gap in a curtain and ended up in some kind of backstage area, where Tyler used this Porta Potty, which was completely pitch black inside.